-There was a small increase in the number of bird detections on annual-panel transects between 2016 and 2018, but since there were also more point counts conducted in 2018, there was little change in the average number of bird detections per point between the two years.
-Many species were detected in slightly or moderately greater numbers in the three large parks in 2018 than in previous years, most notably at NOCA.
-A few of these species include Swainson's thrush, hermit thrush, black-throated gray warbler, and red-eyed vireo.
-Each of these species had more detections in 2018 than in any of the previous 12 years.
-Interpretation of these results will need to wait until our next multi-year trend analysis, which will account for annual variation in survey effort, observer effects, and detection probability.
+Many species were detected in slightly or moderately greater numbers in the three large parks in 2019 than in previous years.
+A few of these species include olive-sided flycatcher, Cassin's vireo, song sparrow, Nashville warbler, and Wilson's warbler.
+Each of these species had more detections in 2019 than in any of the previous 13 years.
+Interpretation of these results will be completed as part of the next multi-year trend analysis, which will account for annual variation in survey effort, observer effects, and detection probability.